Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Can You Refinance a Car Loan After Repossession?

-As Auto Credit Express points out, refinancing a loan or any other requests about your car payments should be made before a car repossession begins.
-If you’ve built up equity in your car, then you’ve probably made on-time payments, and you may have just hit a rough financial stretch that can be overcome.
+As Auto Credit Express points out, refinancing a loan or making any payment adjustment requests should be done before a repossession.
+If you’ve built up equity in your car, then you’ve probably made on-time payments, and you may have just hit a rough financial stretch that you could overcome.

 Some lenders may extend the loan a few months to help you make payments or refinance your loan with a lower monthly payment by lengthening the loan term.

-Once your car is repossessed, your auto lender may offer two options so you can get your car back, neither of which involve refinancing a loan:
+Once your car is repossessed, your auto lender may offer two options to get your car back, neither of which involve refinancing a loan:

 - Reinstating your vehicle loan if you make all back payments plus all costs of the repossession.

-- Sell you your car if you pay the balance due on the loan plus any repossession costs.
+- Sell you back your car, called redemption, if you pay the entire balance due on the loan plus interest, fees, and any repossession costs.

 Most states require lenders to tell borrowers when their car will go to auction, so you’ll have a chance to buy it for cash.
 But even then, you’ll still be required to pay the lender the difference between what your car sells for at auction and the balance owed on your loan.